 - If you enter the game with a three-run advantage or less, you must throw at least one inning.
 Enter the game with the tying run in the on-deck circle – or a run that is closer to scoring than the other team.
 At the very least, throw three innings.

 Save possibilities are critical in determining if a save is made, whether a save is blown, and whether a hold is made.
 To achieve any of those three outcomes, a pitcher must first have a save opportunity available to him or her.
-The majority of save opportunities are often given to closers during the course of a season, since their primary responsibility is to keep games tight at the conclusion of the season.
+The majority of save opportunities are typically given to closers over the course of a season, as their primary responsibility is to keep games close at the end of the season.
 An uncredited save opportunity is awarded to a setup man who earns a hold, because he neither completed nor squandered the saved opportunity.

 Save was a phrase used by general managers in the 1950s that had no specified restrictions attached to it.
 In simple terms, it refers to a pitcher who enters the game with a lead and finishes the game with a win – regardless of the score.
 In the early 1960s, the writer Jerome Holtzman was the first to specify concrete criteria for saving money.
 However, it wasn’t until 1969 that saves became an official statistic.